ml4ai/delphi/docs/grfn_spec.md

     namespace, the NULL is because it's defined at the top level, and then the second occurrence of \"CROP\_YIELD\" is the `<code_given_name>` of CROP\_YIELD.)

 -   **Loop_plate**: Loops themselves are not assigned identifiers within source code, so identifiers will be assigned during program analysis.
-As described above, the `base_name` of the loop\_plate function type is "loop" followed by a \'$\' and an integer starting from 1 that distinguishes the loop from any other loops occurring in the same namespace and scope.
+As described above, the `<function_base_name>` of the loop\_plate function type is "loop" followed by a \'$\' and an integer starting from 1 that distinguishes the loop from any other loops occurring in the same namespace and scope.

     -   A single loop within the function CROP\_YIELD of the namespace CROP\_YIELD has the `<identifier_string>`: